Tiki

 Good on a leash: Yes, I have him on a long line whenever he is out of his crate.

-Need a fenced in yard: Yes, he definitely benefits from being able to run hard in the yard to get his “yaya's” out.
-He mostly enjoys his time in the yard playing tug-of-war, wrestling, and romping around with his best pal, Arlo (one of my dogs).
+Need a fenced in yard: Yes, he definitely benefits from being able to be out in the yard to get his “yaya's” out.
+He mostly enjoys his time in the yard checking out what's going on out in the ‘hood and wrestling with his best pal, Arlo (one of my dogs).

 Dog Friendly: Yes